Kartellverband

-Kartellverband katholischer deutscher Studentenvereine (English: Cartel Association of Catholic German Student Societies) is a German academic corporate association with ninety member corporations in Germany, Austria, Belgium, and Switzerland.
-It was incorporated November 29, 1865.
-As of February 2008, the Alliance represents 16,000 students in Germany alone.
+Kartellverband katholischer deutscher Studentenvereine (KV, English: Cartel Association of Catholic German Student Societies) is a German umbrella organization for Catholic student organizations.
+KV was incorporated in Berlin, Germany in 1865, with principles are based on religion, scholarship, and friendship..
+Its membership includes more than 70 active student organizations, primarily in Germany, but also in Austria, Belgium, and Switzerland.
+KV represents a collective membership of around 16,000 students.

 History

-Prior to and during the First World War, 1853–1918
+Before and during World War I, 1853–1918

-The process of forging an alliance of Catholic students' corporations began in 1863, when several couleur-wearing ones (Farbentragende katholische Studentenverbindungen) independently prepared an inter-association group under the initial title Cartellverband der katholischen deutschen Studentenverbindungen; the organization suffered schism in its first year.
-In 1865, a successful a new, non-couleur-wearing alliance under the present name was incorporated at Berlin twelve years to the day after the Katholische Leseverein was incorporated.
+The process of forming Catholic students' corporations began in 1853, when several couleur-wearing ones (Farbentragende katholische Studentenverbindungen) independently prepared an inter-association group under the initial title Cartellverband der katholischen deutschen Studentenverbindungen; the organization suffered schism in its first year.
+In 1865, a successful new non-couleur-wearing alliance under the present name was incorporated at Berlin on the twelfth anniverssry of the incorporation of Katholische Leseverein.

 The initial association consisted of five non-couleur-wearing student corporations (Nichtfarbentragende katholische Studentenvereine): the K.St.V.
 Askania-Burgundia Berlin, established November 29, 1853 as the Katholische Leseverein, at Humboldt-Universität, Berlin; the K.St.V.
 Unitas-Breslau, established March 4, 1863, at Universitas Wratislaviensis, Breslau, Lower Silesia (Wrocław, Lower Silesian Voivodeship, Poland, from 1945); the K.St.V.
 Arminia Bonn, established November 6, 1863, at Rheinische Friedrich-Wilhelms-Universität, Bonn, North Rhine-Westphalia; the K.St.V.
 Germania, established March 7, 1864, at Westfälische Wilhelms-Universität, Münster, North Rhine-Westphalia; and the K.St.V.
 Walhalla Würzburg, established 1864, at Julius-Maximilians-Universität, Würzburg, Franconia.

 In 1865, the Kartellverband commenced its work in the intellectual, religious and cultural areas of the German society of the period.
 The same year saw the Kartellverbands first major adversity: a multilateral inquiry into the doctrine of Papal infallibility.
-The Cultural Struggle, a heavy burden on its member corporations, actually served to promote the Kartellverband to the point where, as of 1914, the Kartellverband had fifty-one (51) member Student corporations.
+The Cultural Struggle, a heavy burden on its member corporations, actually served to promote the Kartellverband to the point where, as of 1914, the Kartellverband had 51student corporation members.

-During the Weimar Republic, 1919–1932
+Weimar Republic, 1919–1932

 After the Peace of Versailles, the Kartellverbands ranks swelled with returning war veterans, resulting in the establishment of numerous additional corporations including the Katholische Österreichere Studentenvereine at Vienna and Graz, Austria.

-By 1921, an Alumni Board (Philisterausschuß, lit., "Philistine committee") was elected after much debate within the Kartellverband, the individual Studentenvereine having established alumni's unions (Philistervereine) from 1913; the principle of federal life governed the Board.
+By 1921, an Alumni Board (Philisterausschuß) was elected after much debate within the Kartellverband, the individual Studentenvereine having established alumni's unions (Philistervereine) from 1913; the principle of federal life governed the Board.
 From 1930, membership declined as a consequence of the economic crisis that started with the mass stock sell-off at the New York Stock Exchange on October 29, 1929.